ceph/ceph/doc/dev/development-workflow.rst

 =====================

-This page explains the workflows a developer is expected to follow to implement the goals that are part of the Ceph lifecycle.
+This page explains the workflows a developer is expected to follow to implement the goals that are part of the Ceph release cycle.
 It does not go into technical details and is designed to provide a high level view instead.
 Each chapter is about a given goal such as ``Merging bug fixes or features`` or ``Publishing point releases and backporting``.